timofeysie/khipu/README.md

 There are more examples on the issue linked to above.
 They are each individually different grammatical type situations.

 So obviously, we need some kind of natural language processing capability to perform this kind of functionality.
 Or we need to collect as many patterns as possible and deal with them all by hand.
 Either way, that's a lot of work when we can just let the user edit their own description.

+For now we will just include an \* where words were removed and deal with this later.

 ### Foreign language learning support and the item details